mklimek1/final-project/wordfast-00-overview.md

 In this project, Wordfast Pro 8 ver.
 8.1.0 was used.

-Wordfast Pro 8 was chosen because licence was available to the author and it is fairly [popular among translators](https://go.proz.com/blog/cat-tool-use-by-translators-what-are-they-using "Proz article on CAT use").
+Wordfast Pro 8 was chosen because a licence was available to the author and it is fairly [popular among translators](https://go.proz.com/blog/cat-tool-use-by-translators-what-are-they-using "Proz article on CAT use").

 The discussion of the test file in Wordfast is grouped into three sections: